Who is this article for?

 - Mac: /Library/Application Support/CrashPlan/upgrade

-- Windows: C:\Program Files\CrashPlan\upgrade
+- Version 8.0 and earlier: C:\Program Files\CrashPlan\upgrade

 After pre-staging the upgrade files, you can upgrade the Code42 apps on devices in your environment.